Azure/kubeflow-labs/2-kubernetes/README.md

       labels:
         app: nginx
     spec: # Specification for the Pod
-      containers: # This are the containers running inside our Pod, in our case a single one
+      containers: # These are the containers running inside our Pod, in our case a single one
       - name: nginx # Name of this container
         image: nginx:1.7.9 # Image to run
         ports: # Ports to expose